Scott Hunter (Home and Away)

+Casting

+Gamblin previously made a guest appearance in the serial as Patrick Curl in 2001, before he joined the main cast as Scott, which also marked his first major television role.

 Storylines

 Scott is first seen riding his horse, Jacko, while helping a search party find an ill Alf Stewart (Ray Meagher), who has been missing.
 Scott meets Dani Sutherland (Tammin Sursok) and they become attracted to one another and begin a relationship.
 Scott later purchases the local boatshed previously owned by Rob Storey (Matthew Lilley) but finds himself at odds with Dani's ex-boyfriend Josh West (Daniel Collopy), who wants to start a development on the land where the boatshed is based.
 The boatshed is later burned out.

 After a misunderstanding where several residents think Scott and Dani are getting engaged, Scott uses this chance for Dani to meet his mother, Beth (Clarissa House).
 When a woman named Mira Sardelic (Hollie Andrew) arrives in the bay, it is revealed that she is Scott's wife and they married in a bid to keep her in Australia.
 Mira insists she still wants to be with Scott but realises he does not feel the same way and leaves.
 When Scott's teenage sister, Kit (Amy Mizzi) arrives in town, he has to contend with her alcoholism.

 Scott later purchases a 50% share in Alf's boat, The Blaxland and later hires Kane Phillips (Sam Atwell) as a deckhand, not knowing his identity but soon sacks him after he learns Kane raped Dani two years prior.
 When Dani stands trial for running over Kane, Scott supports her but Dani is found guilty and imprisoned.
 Shortly after Dani is released, the couple move in together after Summer Bay House becomes crowded when their respective families combine during Beth's engagement and subsequent marriage to Dani's father Rhys (Michael Beckley).

 When Dani is harassed by Felix Walters (Josh Lawson), one of her fellow students at Yabbie Creek University, Scott and Kane warn him off.
 Shortly after, Felix is hospitalized after a vicious beating.
 It emerges that Viv "The Guv" Standish (Maggie Kirkpatrick), one of Dani's prison friends had sent some people to attack Felix.
 Scott later goes on a fishing trip and a policewoman arrives to inform Dani and their housemates of his death.
 However, Scott returns alive and well the following day, unaware of what has transpired.

 When Scott and Dani's friends Noah Lawson (Beau Brady) and Hayley Smith (Bec Cartwright) are due to marry, Dani suggests they get married too but the couple joining Noah on their day are Dani's sister Kirsty (Christie Hayes) and Kane who are renewing their vows.